lakshmivkotigiri-collab/Netflix-_SQL_Project/README.md

 - **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

-Thank you for your support, and I look forward to connecting with you!